Netguru's Core Values and Their Impact, According to the Team

 Part of the secret behind this success is the trust we have for each other.
 “I've been working here for more than 2 years and never felt that someone was trying to control me,” says Marta.
 We feel safe communicating with each other, stepping out of our comfort zones, testing new ideas and failing.
 We also try to build the awareness that we welcome active cooperation from everyone when we make company-wide decisions.

 We respect the values of individual employees and incorporate them into our everyday reality.
 Netguru’s team members speak different languages, have varying beliefs and orientations.
 Every company outing that involves food has options for vegans, vegetarians, and people with other known preferences.
 We’re ready to invest in causes the team believes in, such as taking care of the environment or general social responsibility.
-Most of all, we recognise the value in each other.
+Most of all, we recognize the value in each other.
 Maciej sums it up perfectly: “be ambitious.
 Grow yourself and the people around you - because it will encourage people like me to act and improve things around me, which might involve you in turn.”